 If the actual rate of investment return on System assets exceeds the assumed rate of investment return, a supplemental pension distribution will be paid.
-The total amount will be equal to the present value of future retirement benefits, multiplied by the excess (not to exceed 2%) of the actual rate of investment return over the assumed rate of investment return for the fiscal year.
+The total amount will be equal to the present value of future benefits for retirees and beneficiaries, multiplied by the excess (not to exceed 2%) of the actual rate of investment return over the assumed rate of investment return for the fiscal year, but not more than the actual dollar amount of the excess return.
+The actual dollar amount of investment return is calculated as the increase in the market value of assets for the fiscal year.